BrianHepler/MMM-WeasleyClock/MosquittoSetup.md

 ## Implementing Usernames & Passwords
 Controlling access to your Mosquitto instance will prevent people from downloading OwnTracks, signing into your server and then listening to every location message that comes through.
 Easiest way to prevent that is to require a username/password combination.

 First, create a text file with the plain text username:passwords that you’ll be using.
 You need one for each name being displayed, plus one for the mirror itself.
 Best to put the new file in the `/etc/mosquito/` folder and call it `passwdfile` or whatever.
-For example, if your `UniqueId` was “Weasleys”, you would enter:
+For example:
 ```
-mirror-Weasleys:MirrorPassword1
+WeasleyModule:MirrorPassword1
 Harry:Patronus
 Hermionie:Freedom4Elves
 Ron:ButterBeer